thorwhalen/essays/A conversational approach to AI and software development.md

 Yet that implementing the idea takes days, weeks, or even months.
 Why is that?

+Can we do better?
+Can we make the process of implementation be smoother, faster, more human-like, more conversational?

 ## Coding at the speed of thought

 The lag from idea to implementation is frustratingly too large to facilitate creativity and adaptivity.

-I'm fortunate enough to have a reached a level of experience that allows me to express at least some of my thoughts directly in the form of code, as long as it's something I'm familiar enough with that I know the vocabulary (and grammar) I need to talk to the machine with.
+I'm fortunate enough to have a reached a level of experience that allows me to express at least some of my thoughts directly in the form of code, as long as it's something I'm familiar enough with the required vocabulary (and grammar) for the problem at hand.

-As soon as I need to deal with details that I can't express as quickly as I'm thinking them, things slow down, the global vision is blurred and the momentum is lost.
+Yet, as soon as I need to deal with details that I can't express as quickly as I'm thinking them, things slow down, the global vision is blurred and the momentum is lost.
 On a good design day, I'm able to write things in layers that are each simple enough to express a part of the larger idea but not every day is a good design day.

 I'm human.

 Yet I'm shaping my mind according to the way the machine operates.
 Shouldn't the machine be endowed with some, say, minimal intelligence that it takes to help me along the path from idea to implementation?